pibooth/pibooth-extra-lights/README.rst

 Configuration
 -------------

-This is the extra configuration options that can be added in the ``pibooth`` configuration (`physical pin numbering <https://pinout.xyz>`_ is used):
+Here below the extra configuration options that can be added in the `pibooth`_ configuration (`physical pin numbering <https://pinout.xyz>`_ is used):

 .. code-block:: ini